brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 *You are even able to pass arguments to every field or relation inside a query.*

-And the query is a lot easier to understand than those cumbersome rest calls above, we can look at it and see that we want the posts from user 45, and the last 5 comments of each post with the id and name of the user of each comment.
+And the query is a lot easier to understand than those cumbersome REST calls above, we can look at it and see that we want the posts from user 45, and the last 5 comments of each post with the id and name of the user of each comment.

 In the server, it is also very nice to implement.
 Indeed, the resolver there does not need to know that we will want that nesting.
 I mean, it does not need to know we want the post WITH the comments.
 Because the comments have their own resolver and the GraphQL layer will call it on demand.